-Which Beauty Company Is Hiding an Ugly Secret?
+Revlon Is Hiding an Ugly Secret

 No amount of concealer can cover up Revlon’s latest black eye.
-For more than 20 years, Revlon was on our list of cruelty-free companies, but two years ago, PETA discovered that the cosmetics company had betrayed animals and its customers: Revlon once called itself a cruelty-free company, but it had been selling its products in China, where tests on animals are required for cosmetics.
+For more than 20 years, Revlon was on our list of cruelty-free companies, but a few years ago, PETA discovered that the cosmetics company had betrayed animals and its customers: Revlon once called itself a cruelty-free company, but it had been selling its products in China, where tests on animals are required for cosmetics.

-In December 2013, Revlon announced that it was “exiting China,” but after Revlon spent several months refusing to answer PETA’s questions, a PETA representative attended Revlon’s annual meeting on June 10 to present our resolution calling for transparency in the company’s animal-testing policy and practices.
+In December 2013, Revlon announced that it was “exiting China,” but after the company spent several months refusing to answer PETA’s questions, a PETA representative attended Revlon’s annual meeting to present our resolution calling for transparency in the company’s animal-testing policy and practices.
 The PETA representative also asked point-blank whether Revlon would be withdrawing its products from the Chinese market.
 Revlon CEO Lorenzo Delpani confirmed that although Revlon will “exit” China—meaning it is eliminating jobs and closing offices there—it continues to sell products there, while many other successful beauty companies have chosen to avoid China because of the country’s animal-testing policies.

 How You Can Help